nci/scores/README.md

 `scores` can be used with a broad variety of data sources.
 See the [Data Sources](https://scores.readthedocs.io/en/latest/data.html) page and this [tutorial](https://scores.readthedocs.io/en/latest/tutorials/First_Data_Fetching.html) for more information on finding, downloading and working with different sources of data.

-The `scores` package does not contain datasets (aside from very small files to support automated testing).
-Therefore, users aren't required to download unnecessary datasets, and can instead supply the specific data they wish to work with.

 ## Acknowledging This Work

 If you find this work useful, please consider citing or acknowledging it.
 A citable DOI is coming soon.
 This section will be updated in the coming weeks to include the correct citation.